-- Early November 2015 for applicants wishing to commence research beginning in February 2016.
+- June 2017 for applicants wishing to commence research beginning in September 2017.

-- Early June 2016 for applicants wishing to commence research beginning in September 2016.
+- November 2017 for applicants wishing to commence research beginning in February 2018.

 - Admission decisions will be communicated electronically.
 Once the decisions have been reached, you will be notified promptly.
 To protect the confidentiality of applications, we do not release any information on an application decision to anyone other than the applicant.